xatier/resume/README.md

 Language skill
 --------------

-- Chinese: native speeker, fluent
+- Chinese: native speaker, fluent
 - English: Be able to listen, read, write and speak but not fluent